The Getaway: Black Monday: Reception

 Black Monday received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA).
-According to Mike Rouse, a former Sony developer who worked on Black Monday, the game sold just over 2 million copies.

 The Getaway: Black Monday was met with "mixed" reception upon release.
 In Japan, Famitsu gave it a score of two eights and two sevens for a total of 30 out of 40.

 Maxim gave the game a score of four stars out of five and said: "Fun as this game is to play, the best moments come when you just sit back and observe.
 Wonderfully acted, written, and directed motion-capture cut scenes play like the Snatch follow-up Guy Ritchie should have made, further evidence of the narrowing gap between video game and movie production values".
 On the contrary, Detroit Free Press gave it a score of two stars out of four and stated that "the underworld figures are colorful, and the language [the characters] use has a life of its own.
 But the game's design is bollocks".
 The Sydney Morning Herald also gave it a similar score of two-and-a-half stars out of five and said: "The artificial intelligence of other characters is often dim.
 Enemies are often oblivious to your nearby presence, while colleagues provide little genuine assistance".

+Sequel

+A third game, described as a spin-off of the series and entitled Gangs of London, was released to PlayStation Portable (PSP) on September 1, 2006.